honeypieio/shrubcoop.org/content/funding-and-covid19-update.md

 +++
 author = "SHRUB Coop"
 date = 2020-03-26T00:00:00Z
-description = "We wanted to share with you a couple of important updates on where we are..." tags = [] title = "Funding And COVID19 Update" type = "news"
+description = "We wanted to share with you some important news on where we are..." tags = [] title = "Funding update" type = "news"

 +++